CrowdStrike/psfalcon/README.md

   -AccountIds [Array] <Required>
     One or more AWS account identifiers
       Pattern : \d{12}
 ```
 ### Edit-FalconAwsAccount
 ```
 Update AWS Accounts by specifying the ID of the account and details to update Endpoint   : PATCH /cloud-connect-aws/entities/accounts/v1 Permission : cloud-connect-aws:write

-  -CloudtrailBucketOwnerId [String]
+  -CloudtrailId [String]
     The 12 digit AWS account which is hosting the S3 bucket containing cloudtrail logs for this account.
 If this field is set, it takes precedence of the settings level field.

-  -CloudtrailBucketRegion [String]
+  -CloudtrailRegion [String]
     Region where the S3 bucket containing cloudtrail logs resides.

   -ExternalId [String]